My Cookie Journey

 Scoop and Bake

-Since I am not chilling this cookie dough, I preheat the oven to 350°F (175°C or 180°C) and line two cookie sheet pans with parchment paper.
-I use a medium cookie scooper and add twelve scoops of cookie dough to a prepared sheet pan.
+Step 9: Since this dough does not require chilling, preheat the oven to 350°F (175°C or 180°C) and line two sheet pans with parchment paper.
+Using a medium cookie scoop, place twelve scoops of dough onto a prepared pan, leaving space between each one as they will spread.

 Scooped cookie dough and put on a parchment lined cookie sheet pan.

-Bake for 12 -14 minutes.
-I leave them on the cookie sheet pan for a minute after pulling them from the oven before moving them to a cooling rack.
+Step 10: Bake for 12-14 minutes.
+Let the cookies rest on the pan for 1 minute after removing them from the oven, then transfer them to a cooling rack.

 Close up of a stack of thin and crispy chocolate chip cookies.

-Do I have to use semi-sweet chocolate chips?
+Do I have to use semi-sweet chocolate chips for my Chewy Chocolate Chip Cookies with Crisp Edges Cookies?

-Short answer is no. You can substitute almost any chips you have in your house.
-You can also experiment with mixing several flavored chips into the same cookie.
-Have fun with it.
+No. You can substitute almost any type of chocolate chips you have on hand.
+You can also mix different kinds of chips in the same cookie.
+Have fun experimenting.

 Can I use all light brown sugar or all dark brown sugar instead of both?